Industrial warfare: Total war

 One of the main features of industrial warfare is the concept of "total war".
 The term was coined during World War I by Erich Ludendorff (and again in his 1935 book Total War), which called for the complete mobilization and subordination of all resources, including policy and social systems, to the German war effort.
 It has also come to mean waging warfare with absolute ruthlessness, and its most identifiable legacy today has been the reintroduction of civilians and civilian infrastructure as targets in destroying the enemy's ability to engage in war.

 There are several reasons for the rise of total warfare in the 19th century.
 The main one is industrialization.
 As countries' capital and natural resources grew, it became clear that some forms of warfare demanded more resources than others.
 Consequently, the greater cost of warfare became evident.
 An industrialized nation could distinguish and then choose the intensity of warfare that it wished to engage in.

 Additionally, warfare was becoming more mechanized and required greater infrastructure.
 Combatants could no longer live off the land, but required an extensive support network of people behind the lines to keep them fed and armed.
 This required the mobilization of the home front.
 Modern concepts like propaganda were first used to boost production and maintain morale, while rationing took place to provide more war material.

 The earliest modern example of total war was the American Civil War.
 Union generals Ulysses S. Grant and William Tecumseh Sherman were convinced that, if the North was to be victorious, the Confederacy's strategic, economic, and psychological ability to wage war had to be definitively crushed.
 They believed that to break the backbone of the South, the North had to employ scorched earth tactics, or as Sherman called it, "Hard War".
 Sherman's advance through Georgia and the Carolinas was characterized by the widespread destruction of civilian supplies and infrastructure.
 In contrast to later conflicts, the damage done by Sherman was almost entirely limited to property destruction.
 In Georgia alone, Sherman claimed he and his men had caused $100,000,000 in damages.

 Conscription

 Conscription is the compulsory enrollment of civilians into military service.
-The first known conscription in modern history was in Napoleonic France.
-Napoleon Bonaparte decreed a conscription on adult male civilians of the nation and formed La Grande Armée, which he called "the nation in arms", out of these conscripts.
-They proved to be proficient in battles as they successfully defeated smaller, professional European armies.
+Conscription allowed the French Republic to form La Grande Armée, what Napoleon Bonaparte called "the nation in arms", which successfully battled smaller, professional European armies.